Prescribed Burning in 2026

 Which areas are being burned and when?

-State Parks plans to conduct prescribed burning in the grasslands adjacent to the Mitchell Canyon Visitor Center.
+Fall (September-November 2026) State Parks plans to conduct prescribed burning in the grasslands on the north side of the mountain near the Mitchell Canyon Entrance in the .
 The treatment area in the Mitchell Canyon area is divided into 10 plots (shown in the map below) totaling 242 acres.
-The 242 acres will not all be burned at once.
-Plots will either be burned in the spring (May-June) or fall (September-November).
-Plots that aren’t burned this spring will be burned in Fall or the following year.
-After that, the plots will be on rotation to be burned at a regular fire return interval (between 2-5 years) and monitored to ensure we are meeting our burn objectives.
+The 242 acres are not all be burned at once.
+Plots were first burned in spring 2024 and are now on rotation to be burned at a regular fire return interval (usually between 2-5 years) and monitored to ensure we are meeting our burn objectives.

 What to expect